 Of course, what’s best for the Xbox Series X is also best for the Xbox Series S — check out our Xbox Series X review and Xbox Series S review to find out which console is right for you.
 Microsoft’s latest console has several impressive features that even top the PS5 in some scenarios.
 However, I more than anyone, know that it’s easy to regret buying the Xbox Series X on day one.

-- Check out the best PC games and best PS5 games available now
+- See the best PC games , best PS5 games and best virtual tabletop software

 - Check out our best gaming monitors and best gaming mouse pages